logux/docs/protocols/backend/spec.md

 ## Requests

-HTTP requests use `POST` method and JSON to encode the body.
+Logux Server sends HTTP requests to single entry point (user specifies URL by `LOGUX_BACKEND`) with `POST` method and JSON to encode the body.

 Each request contains protocol version (the latest version is `2`), the password to protect servers from unknown requests from Internet (you set this password by `LOGUX_CONTROL_PASSWORD`) and list of commands.